 SEL ICB has been taking forward important work on the development and delivery of a staff Anti-racism Strategy.
 The Strategy brings together all our commitments and activities to support race equality and is fully supported and approved by our ICB Board.
 Further discussions with our system partners are taking place about our collective action to become anti-racist organisations.

-The LGBTQ+ population in the UK experiences significant physical and mental health inequalities compared to the general population.
-These inequalities extend from increased risk factors for ill health and barriers to accessing healthcare and support, to discrimination against LGBTQ+ staff within the workplace.
+The Lesbian Gay Bisexual Transgender Queer Intersex Asexual (LGBTQIA+) population (including other identities represented by the ‘+’ sign) in the UK experiences significant physical and mental health inequalities compared to the general population.
+These inequalities extend from increased risk factors for ill health and barriers to accessing healthcare and support, to discrimination against LGBTQIA+ staff within the workplace.

 SEL ICB will be implementing the Health and Care LGBTQ+ Inclusion Framework which has been endorsed by the Equalities Sub-Committee chaired by the Chief of Staff and Equalities Senior Responsible Officer.
 Implementation for this will begin imminently with some mapping work already undertaken by our LGBTQ+ staff network.